klwdesigns/klw_base/_posts/2019-05-23-tennis-balls-can’t-fix-this.md

 You’ll be dancing like Dale Brisby in a rodeo in no time.

 **All videos were viewed using Firefox Focus.
 The writing/publishing of this note was also done via Firefox Focus.
 Zuckerberg profitted nothing from my activities.
+Nor does he know that I think Dale Brisby does a pretty darn good immitation of an old rancher.